google/applied-machine-learning-intensive/v2/xx_misc/loss_functions/slides.md

 <!--
 @Exercise (10 minutes) {

-Have students work individually on the Loss worksheet (give them around 5 min).
+*Have students work individually on the Loss worksheet.
+Given them around five minutes to work.*

-The loss worksheet contains:
+*The loss worksheet contains:
 * Page 1: Solutions.
 (Don't give these to the students.)
-* Page 2: 3 sets of true / predicted data points.
+* *Page 2: Three sets of true/predicted data points.
 (Give these to the students.)
-* Page 3: Intermediate steps to calculating the loss.
-(You can choose whether or not to give these to the students.)
+* *Page 3: Intermediate steps to calculating the loss.
+(Choose whether or not to give these to the students.)
-* Page 4: The examples we worked through above.
-(You can choose whether or not to give these to the students as reference.)
+* *Page 4: The examples we worked through above.
+(Choose whether or not to give these to the students as reference.)
 }

 Image Details: